microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 {:toc}

 ## Install
 Pre-built packages of ORT with the DirectML EP is published on Nuget.org.
-See [How to: Install ORT](./install).
+See: [Install ORT](../install).

 ## Requirements